starkworld/Data-Analysis-and-Machine-Learning-Projects/README.md

 ![Alt text](https://github.com/starkworld/Data-Analysis-and-Machine-Learning-Projects/blob/master/HAR%20Using%20smartphone/Screen%20Shot%202020-09-18%20at%204.46.37%20PM.png)

-Keras gave us very clean and easy to use API to build a non-trivial Deep Autoencoder.
-You can search for TensorFlow implementations and see for yourself how much boilerplate you need in order to train one.

 These projects are mainly focussed on the Machine Learning, deep learning and data science fields. ope for pull request.
 Contributions can be appreciated!!!